raspitv/RasPiCamcorderPiTFT/README.md

 https://github.com/tasanakorn/rpi-fbcp

 You can download and compile it yourself (the instructions are quite good, but you will need to install cmake with `sudo apt-get install cmake`).
 Or you can use the binary file provided here called fbcp.
-Make sure it's in the /home/pi directory.
+It's in the /home/pi/RasPiCamcorderPiTFT directory.

 ###Install imagemagick###